 - Be a part of ending all new HIV transmissions within a generation.

-In order to produce a hard-hitting yet effective campaign and brand it had to be grounded in insight and research.
+To produce a hard-hitting yet effective campaign and brand it had to be grounded in insight and research.

 Following a comprehensive phase of desk research, primary research took the format of surveys and focus groups.
 The surveys asked questions on how people access services, the marketing channels they use and views on previous health and HIV campaigns.
 Focus groups further engaged with at-risk groups and explored views on HIV and effective ways to resonate with them.

-Using this insight, Hitch ran two co-creation sessions with key stakeholders.
+Using this insight, Hitch ran co-creation sessions with key stakeholders.
 The sessions looked at previous HIV campaigns, the way individuals consume marketing messages and ended with creating ideas for HIV marketing campaigns together.

 The co-production with Greater Manchester residents identified the creative direction needed to be:

 Using this insight to understand what motivates residents of Greater Manchester to get tested for HIV, and what might stop them getting tested, the campaign and communications strategy was developed.